giomusyaffa/Excel/READMECusSalesDataset.md

-# Step-by-step Analysis of Customer Sales Dataset 🖥️
+# Step-by-step Analysis of The Customer Sales Dataset 🖥️
 ## Overview 📘
 This project analyzes customer sales data to uncover key trends, product performance, and customer behavior.
 The goal is to transform raw transactional data into actionable insights using Microsoft Excel’s **advanced formulas**, **PivotTables**, and **data visualization tools**.
 ## Dataset Description ✍️